 You can learn more about our pricing plan options or see which pricing plans are available for your home.

 Demand Response Programs

 High energy demand puts a lot of strain on the electric grid.
 By participating in a Demand Response Program, you're helping keep the power grid reliable for all Californians, avoid power outages and the construction of new power plants, even lower greenhouse emissions.
 You’ll be rewarded, too!

 Sign up for a Demand Response Program with SDG&E or choose to participate with a third-party provider.

 Third Party Demand Response Providers Under Rule 32

-SDG&E displays links to websites or electronic services sponsored by third parties.
+The above links are for websites or electronic services sponsored by third parties, not SDG&E. SDG&E displays links to websites or electronic services sponsored by third parties.
 SDG&E is not responsible for the content or operation of third-party websites or electronic services reached by virtue of such links or content, and the presence of such links or content does not imply SDG&E endorses or is affiliated with such third-party websites, services or third parties, or any services or products they offer.
 The third parties, and not SDG&E, are solely responsible for any advertisements, opinions, advice, statements, services, offers, data, information, content, or other materials that such third parties express or make available, including the description of third party services on this page.

 When a call for energy conservation is issued, it can trigger one or more incentive programs, depending on how much energy conservation is needed to stabilize the grid.
 Typically, when larger conservation is needed, events called Reduce Your Use or Critical Peak Pricing Event Days are called.

 Time-of-Use Plus pricing plans are available for both commercial and residential customers and include Reduce Your Use Event Days.